-T scores are used in the DAPS to interpret the respondent's level of trauma symptoms as reported on the DAPS answer sheet.
+T scores are used in the DAPS to help the examiner interpret the respondent's level of trauma symptoms as reported on the DAPS assessment.
 These scores are linear transformations of the raw scale scores (M = 50, SD = 10).
 T scores in this report provide information about an individual's scores relative to the scores of individuals in the DAPS standardization sample, a group of 406 trauma-exposed men and women from the general population.